Franz1241/zoom-bak/README.md

 # Zoom Recordings Backup Tool

+## Why? (non-AI gen)

+I suffered a lot from backing up the Zoom data before migrating to a new platform.
+Its really amazing how Zoom doesnt provide a backup all option at all.
+So I decided to make a program that does it for me and share it so you dont have to suffer the same pain lol.
+Feel free to copy/contribute to this code, ill probably just use it once and then try to keep up if any changes on the Zoom API happen

 ## Overview

 This Python application provides a comprehensive backup solution for Zoom recordings, including meeting recordings, phone call recordings, and webinar recordings.
 It uses Zoom's Server-to-Server OAuth API to authenticate and download all available recordings from your Zoom account to local storage while maintaining metadata in a PostgreSQL database.